 In May 2004, in response to a 2003 complaint case brought by Frontier Telephone of Rochester against Vonage, the New York State Public Service Commission, or NYPSC, concluded that Vonage is a telephone corporation as defined by New York law and must obtain a Certificate of Public Convenience and Necessity, which represents the authorization of the NYPSC to provide telephone service in New York.
 The NYPSC will allow a forty- five day period in which Vonage can identify and seek waivers of any rules that it believes should not apply.
 Vonage will be required to provide 911 service in some form, and will be required to file a schedule of its rates.
 Currently, this decision applies only to Vonage.
-On June 30, 2004, a federal judge issued a preliminary injunction until January 2005 enjoining the NYPSC from regulating Vonage as a telecommunications carrier.
-The federal judge may consider the merits of a permanent injunction in 2005.
+In June 2004, a federal judge issued a preliminary injunction enjoining the NYPSC from regulating Vonage as a telecommunications carrier.
+Vonage has asked the federal district court to make this a permanent injunction, and this request is being considered.
 While this ruling applies only to Vonage and not to us, if we are subject to regulation by the NYPSC, we may become subject to liabilities and may incur expenses that adversely affect our results of operations.

-In July 2004, we received a letter from the Arizona Corporation Commission (ACC) stating that it was conducting a competitive analysis of the various telecommunications markets in Arizona.
+In July 2004, we received a letter from the Arizona Corporation Commission, or ACC, stating that it was conducting a competitive analysis of the various telecommunications markets in Arizona.
 The letter requested that we provide answers to a listing of questions as well as certain data.
 On August 26, 2004, after executing the ACC's standard protective agreement governing the submission of commercially sensitive information, we sent to the ACC answers to some of the questions posed in the initial letter, together with information responsive to certain of the data requests.
 Inasmuch as the ACC proceeding is a generic docket opened for the purpose of gathering information regarding VoIP, additional information requests are possible, but none has been received to date.

-In November 2004, we received notices from multiple municipalities in California that the Packet8 service is subject to utility user taxes, as defined in the respective municipal codes.
+In late 2004 and early 2005, we received notices from multiple municipalities in California that the Packet8 service is subject to utility user taxes, as defined in the respective municipal codes.
 The notices require that we begin collecting and remitting utility user taxes no later than January 1, 2005.
 We have responded to these municipalities and disputed their assertions.

-In January 2005, we received a letter from an association representing multiple municipalities in South Carolina asserting that the we are subject to a business license tax applied to telecommunications companies.
-We are currently consulting counsel and formulating a response to this letter.
+In January 2005, we received a letter from an association representing multiple municipalities in South Carolina asserting that we are subject to a business license tax applied to telecommunications companies.
+We have responded to this association and disputed their assertion.